breakfastquay/rubberband/README.md

 one of the two headers, not both.

 A .NET interface is also included, contributed by Jonathan Gilbert;
-see the files in the `rubberband-sharp/` directory for details.
+see the files in the `dotnet` directory for details.

 The source code for the command-line utility (`main/main.cpp`) provides a good example of how to use Rubber Band in offline mode; the